 The notion of contrastive focus I would like to restrict to focus used for truly contrastive purposes, which presupposes that the CG content contains a proposition with which the current utterance can be constructed, or that such a proposition can be accommodated (cf. Jacobs 1988).
-In (30), it is CG management, not CG content, that contains such a proposition.
+In (30), it is CG management, not CG content that contains such a proposition.
 The typical use of contrastive focus is corrective, but it can also be additive, as in A: John wants coffee.
-B: MARy wants coffee, TOO.
-There is evidence for particular marking strategies for contrastive focus, like the use of particular syntactic positions or of special prosodic patterns, see e.g. Selkirk (2002), Molnár (2002), Gussenhoven (2004).
+B: MAry wants coffee, TOO.
+There is evidence for particular marking strategies for contrastive focus like the use of particular syntactic positions or of special prosodic patterns, see e.g. Selkirk (2002), Molnár (2001), Gussenhoven (2004).

-Another type of focus that refers to the specific way of how the contribution by the alternatives is interpreted is exhaustive focus.
+Another type of focus that refers to the specific interpretation of the alternative's contribution is exhaustive focus.
 It indicates that the focus denotation is the only one that leads to a true proposition, or rather more general: that the focus denotation is the logically strongest that does so. É. Kiss (1998) has pointed out that focus movement in Hungarian triggers this specific meaning, and it appears that cleft constructions in English trigger it as well: